kitled/linux/NOTES/Test/stress-ng.md

 ### Options

+- `--sequential N`: run all stressors for a given device class
+- `--class CLASS`: specify a device CLASS, for instance `cpu`
 - `--cpu`: specifies the number of CPU stressors to run
 - `--io`: specifies the number of I/O stressors to run
 - `--vm`: specifies the number of virtual memory stressors to run